 There are several types of tummy tuck surgery and following a consultation(s) Mr Wilson will advise which is best for you.

-Mini-abdominoplasty is used when surplus skin below the umbilicus is removed leaving a low abdominal scar at the level of the pubic hair.
+A mini abdominoplasty is most suitable if there is only a small amount of excess skin.
+Surplus skin below the umbilicus is removed leaving a low abdominal scar at the level of the pubic hair.

 For patients who have significant skin laxity, excess fat and separation of the muscles, a classic tummy tuck is the most common procedure.
 Performed under general anaesthetic, this operation can require patients to be in hospital for two or three days.
 During the operation, an incision is made from hip to hip and around the umbilicus.
 The excess skin and fat is excised from the umbilicus to just above the pubic hair.
 The muscles above and below the umbilicus are tightened.
 The skin is then sewn up to give a circular scar around the umbilicus and a long scar across the lower abdomen.
 Although this operation leaves a large scar, it does provide the greatest improvement in abdominal shape.

 Liposuction can sometimes be done at the same time as the abdominoplasty.
 However, liposuction can be recommended instead of an abdominoplasty for younger patients who have good quality, elastic skin and whose main problem is a localized excess of fat.
 A general anaesthetic is most commonly used, but treatment can often be as a day case.
 During the procedure, small incisions are made, excess fat is removed and the wounds are then closed.
 Some degree of skin tightening or shrinkage can be expected as well, but the results of liposuction can sometimes be unpredictable.
 Liposuction alone will have less effect than abdominoplasty.